resourceguru/api-docs/endpoints/resources.md

 You can not change the type of a resource in the Update action.
 You also can not update the timezone directly, instead you can achieve that via the availability endpoint.

-Please note that, unfortunately, it is not currently possible to update the "normal availability" for a resource via the API.

 ## Delete a Resource

 * `DELETE /v1/:account-id/:resources/:id` will delete the specified Resource and return `204 No Content`